warmana/cloudant-docs-fork/source/includes/libraries/_nodejs.md

 #### Password Authentication

-By default, when you connect to your cloudant account (i.e. "me.cloudant.com"), you authenticate as the account owner (i.e. "me").
+By default, when you connect to your cloudant account (i.e. "account.cloudant.com"), you authenticate as the account owner (i.e. "account").
 However, you can use Cloudant with any username and password.
 Just provide an additional "username" option when you initialize Cloudant.
 This will connect to your account, but using the username as the authenticated user.
 (And of course, use the appropriate password.)

 <pre class="thebe">
 var Cloudant = require('cloudant');
-var me = "nodejs";         // Substitute with your Cloudant user account. var otherUsername = "jhs"; // Substitute with some other Cloudant user account. var otherPassword = process.env.other_cloudant_password;
+var account = "nodejs";         // Substitute with your Cloudant user account. var otherUsername = "jhs"; // Substitute with some other Cloudant user account. var otherPassword = process.env.other_cloudant_password;

-Cloudant({account:me, username:otherUsername, password:otherPassword}, function(er, cloudant, reply) {
+Cloudant({account:account, username:otherUsername, password:otherPassword}, function(er, cloudant, reply) {
   if (er) {
     throw er;
   }